 On NEWCITY MAGAZINE’s LIT50 list for “Who really books in Chicago, 2025”

-Our next reading happens on April 26, 2026, a Zoom event, see details below.
+Our next reading happens on May 24, 2026 at Roscoe Books, see details below.

 Sunday Salon Chicago